STMicroelectronics/device-stm-eval/README.md

 ## Description ##

-This module version is the first version for STM32MP1

-Please see the Android delivery release notes for more details.
+This module version is the updated version for STM32MP15 distribution for Android V2.0 Please see the Android delivery release notes for more details.

 ## Documentation ##